Preventive Medicine Residency Program Frequently Asked Questions

 Does the Preventive Medicine Residency Program have specific goals for residents to achieve?

 CDPH PMRP is a flexible program that is tailored to each resident's individual goals.
-However, the residency experienced is framed around a set of specific milestones/competencies to be achieved before graduation.
+However, the residency experienced is framed around a set of specific milestones/competencies (PDF) to be achieved before graduation.
 The American College of Preventive Medicine (ACPM) and the Accreditation Council of Graduate Medical Education (ACGME) have developed a list of competencies and milestones in General Preventive Medicine/Public Health which each preventive medicine resident shall work towards mastering during their PGY2 and PGY3 years.
 Mastery of a specific competency is achieved through a combination of coursework completed in the MPH program and practical work experience.
 The milestones will be used to determine successful completion of the residency, the quality of the training, and eligibility for the Preventive Medicine Board Exam.
 These milestones also fulfill ACGME requirements for preventive medicine residency programs.
 Finally, the chart can be used by each resident as a record of their skills, experience, and expertise relevant to pursue employment positions after completion of the residency.